Rhedir gan School of Music, Drama and Performance

 The composition displays a high level of creative imagination, with emergent individuality of compositional voice, skilful control and elaboration of musical materials, and technical mastery of resources (instrumental and vocal).
 There is also evidence of high level of ability at conceptual thought, penetration of issues, originality of approach and/or insight.

-proficiency in a range of relevant compositional techniques.
+Upon successful completion of the module, students will have proficiency in a range of relevant compositional techniques

-substantial originality of thought and a good degree of creative independence
+Upon successful completion of the module, students will have substantial originality of thought and a good degree of creative independence.

 Strategaeth addysgu a dysgu